KoganSteps: A Movement Intervention

 4. Identify the three elements of movement – Space, Time, and Energy – and analyze how they can become a therapeutic intervention for motor control, attention, and social skills.

-5. Analyze a simple assessment tool, The Movement Evaluation Continuum, to identify diminished movement skills and motor control deficits in an individual child or group of children.
+5. Analyze a simple assessment tool, The Movement Evaluation Continuum, to identify diminished movement skills and motor control challenges in an individual child or group of children.

 6. Develop a minimum of three informed, targeted movement strategies to be integrated into existing treatment plans.